Skip to main content

 • “The in-game dialogue may be beneficial for character development and even has actual consequences, since team members who dislike you due to the answers you've given them eventually won't obey your orders anymore.”

-• “As a result, Dan is the only one who gets character development, but that comes across as rushed and hasty because his development revolves around Faye, whose sub-plots are also rushed and hasty like a cartoon: her relationship with Dan is utterly unconvincing as it develops so fast and easily; her later wavering stance is even worse for lacking serious setups to back it up.”
+• “As a result, Dan is the only one who gets character development, but that comes across as rushed and hasty because his development revolves around Faye, whose sub-plots are also rushed and hasty like a cartoon: her relationship with Dan is utterly unconvincing as it develops so fast and easy; her later wavering stance is even worse for lacking serious setups to back it up.”

 • “Character development and story development for the characters is just bad.”